chringel21/chringel-hugo-theme/README.md

 # Clone this theme
 git clone https://github.com/chringel21/chringel-hugo-theme.git

-# Change into your new theme's folder and install dependencies
-cd chringel && npm install
 ```

 - Don't forget to edit your `config.toml` to use your new theme